ODM2/CZ-Manager/docs/source/ManagingODM2WithTheDjangoORM.rst

 The Django ORM and WOFpy
 ========================

-While not all of the ODM2 entities are exposed through the ODM2 Admin interface they can all be managed using Python scripts using either ODM2PythonAPI or the Django ORM using the models in ODM2 Admin.
-Two examples using the Django ORM are included with the source code of ODM2 Admin.
+While not all of the ODM2 entities are exposed through the CZ Manager interface they can all be managed using Python scripts using either ODM2PythonAPI or the Django ORM using the models in CZ Manager.
+Two examples using the Django ORM are included with the source code of CZ Manager.

 The ODM2PythonAPI can be found here: https://github.com/ODM2/ODM2PythonAPI